simonbs/wut/README.md

 **wut?** keeps worktrees in the `.worktrees` folder (auto-ignored by Git) inside the repo and exposes commands like `wut new`, `wut go`, `wut list`, and `wut rm` to manage them.

 It still builds directly on Git’s worktrees, so it plays nicely with any other Git CLI or UI.
-Very opinionated.
-Very syntactic sugar.
-Very much designed for the agentic era, unlike the built-in commands that are super tedious.
+Very opinionated and very much designed for the ✨agentic era✨, unlike the built-in commands that are super tedious.

 ## 🚀 Getting Started